 Once you identify your desired review sites, you can give customers direct links to each platform so they can and write a review.
 We get into how you can send these review requests out in step two.

-Also make sure to consider social media platforms like Facebook that display business reviews.
-According to Meta, businesses that show reviews on their page get an average of 78% more page visits a month!
+Consider social media platforms like Facebook that display business reviews.
+According to Meta, businesses that show reviews on their page get an average of 78% more page visits a month.
 Most of your customers already have personal Facebook accounts, so it’s a seamless way to increase conversions.
-Image source: Facebook

 To collect and display Facebook reviews, you can turn on the reviews feature in your settings.
 Log in to your business page, click “Settings” then “Privacy,” and go to “Page and Tagging”.
 Toggle the slider for “Allow others to view and leave reviews on your Page,” then toggle “Allow reviews on your Page” to ensure this feedback is viewable by the public.
 Hit save.